Press & Media

 Overview

-Matt Morris is a cyber-physical systems security and AI governance executive working at the intersection of national security, critical infrastructure, and operational resilience.
+Matt Morris is a cyber-physical systems security & resilience executive working at the intersection of national security, critical infrastructure, and operational resilience.
 He has advised federal agencies, supported global media coverage, and briefed institutional audiences on how digital technologies influence national security and safety-critical infrastructure.

 His analysis has informed media, government, and industry leaders seeking clarity on how emerging technologies affect physical systems, geopolitical stability, and infrastructure modernization.